WooCommerce shipping with FedEx – Choose the Warehouse based on the Destination

 Providing a solution in the existing body of the plugin would have been a bad idea as it was a custom requirement and not many people would use this feature.
 A code snippet is also not a good idea as it requires the code to be updated everytime WooCommerce is updated.
 Also, the shop owner needs to tech-savvy for this.

 WooCommerce FedEx Multi-Warehouse Shipping Add-on – A Golden Solution!

-After some discussion, we decided to tackle this problem through the WooCommerce FedEx Multi-Warehouse Shipping add-on.
+After some discussion, we decided to tackle this problem through the WooCommerce Multi-Warehouse Shipping for FedEx add-on.
 Using this add-on, you can define multiple ship-from locations based on the destination country as shown in the screenshot:

 Once the shop owner configures this, he is all set.
 For any order made for destination Canada, the label shows the origin location as the Georgia warehouse address:

 Similarly, for any order within the USA, the label shows the address of the Los Angeles warehouse:

 So as we can see, the process of allocating warehouses based on the destination just got simpler.
 Check out our WooCommerce Shipping Plugin for FedEx with Print Label for seamless shipping fulfilment.
 If you need help setting up FedEx shipping on your WooCommerce then Contact PluginHive Customer Support.